tamc/excel_to_code/doc/cell.md

 It is a bit unclear why there is both an si attribute and a ref attribute.

+The shared formula always appears to be in the top left of the ref range.
+Is this guaranteed?

 ## array formulae

 An array formula will always have a ref attribute indicating the range of cells over which its answer will be spread.
 That range can be a single cell.